publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schI/ptA/m__us_usc_t42_s7422.md

  __Study by Administrator of Environmental Protection Agency__

     [Pub.
-L. 95–95, title I, § 120(b)][/us/pl/95/95/s120/b], Aug.
+L. 95–95, title I][/us/pl/95/95/tI], § 120(b), Aug.
 7, 1977, [91 Stat.
 721][/us/stat/91/721], directed Administrator of Environmental Protection Agency to conduct a study, in conjunction with other appropriate agencies, concerning effect on public health and welfare of sulfates, radioactive pollutants, cadmium, arsenic, and polycyclic organic matter which are present or may reasonably be anticipated to occur in the ambient air, such study to include a thorough investigation of how sulfates are formed and how to protect public health and welfare from the injurious effects, if any, of sulfates, cadmium, arsenic, and polycyclic organic matter.

 ----------